-So this website is dedicated to the golden yesteryears of the Eighties....
+So this website is dedicated to the golden yesteryears of the early Eighties....
 The Brief Shining Moment when the gods gave Alexei Sayle a talent to make us all laugh.

 When time permits, we will be adding more pages.
 Information, rare photos and examples of the wacky quips and punchlines that made Alexei the funniest man in Britain for those brief but wonderful years.

 If you have memories of how Alexei was able to make you laugh - so that we can share them with others on our forthcoming fan page "Everything For Sayle!"

 And for true diehard fans - the "Saylers" in our midst - we say "Hello Sayler"!

 We'll keep you posted with exciting news for all "Saylers"!

 So here's to Alexei Sayle!
-One of the funniest "alternative" comedians in Britain in the 1980s!
+One of the funniest "alternative" comedians in Britain in the early 1980s!